 | Industry | Social media / Online community platform |

-As of 2025, Reddit has 116 million daily active uniques (DAUq), according to the company’s official earnings release.
-That’s a 19% increase year-over-year, showing the platform is still expanding, just at a steadier pace than the explosive growth seen during 2023-2024.
+As of Q1 2026, Reddit has 126.8 million daily active uniques (DAUq), according to the company’s official earnings release.
+That’s a 17% increase year-over-year, showing the platform is still expanding at a healthy clip, though at a steadier pace than the explosive growth seen during 2023–2024.

-Reddit also reports 444 million weekly active uniques (WAUq).
-Weekly usage matters because not everyone logs in every day, but hundreds of millions still show up regularly to browse, comment, or jump into niche communities.
+Reddit also reports 493.1 million weekly active uniques (WAUq), up 23% year-over-year.
+Weekly usage matters because not everyone shows up every day, but nearly half a billion people still visit at least weekly to browse, comment, or jump into niche communities.

 What do DAUq and WAUq actually mean?